 Effect on sleep

-According to Director of the Center for Sleep Medicine Khalid Ismail, MD, children’s screen time is adversely associated with sleep outcomes, particularly difficulty falling asleep and shortened sleep duration.
+Children’s screen time is adversely associated with sleep outcomes, particularly difficulty falling asleep and shortened sleep duration.
 This may result in daytime sleepiness and fatigue that can affect performance at school.

 The American Academy of Pediatrics (AAP) recommends no exposure to screens whatsoever for children younger than 18 months old, with only one exception: video-chatting with friends and family.